Contrabridge is a new contra dance series in central Cambridge

 When?

-The dancing runs from 8pm – 11pm, with an intro lesson at 7.45pm.
+The dances happen on Saturday evenings.
+The main dancing usually happens from 8pm – 11pm in the Stoneyard Centre, with doors opening half an hour before.
+There is an introductory lesson before the main dancing starts.
+Occasionally, dances are in different venues with different timings, check the specific event details for venues and door times.
 Calling will be gender-free.
 Depending on the caller's preference, this will either be positionally (no role terms), or with the role terms Larks and Robins.

 Where?

-The dances are held at the Stoneyard Centre, 43 St Andrew's St, Cambridge, CB2 3AR [Google maps, openstreetmap].
+The Stoneyard Centre is located at 43 St Andrew's St, Cambridge, CB2 3AR [Google Maps, openstreetmap].
 The venue is just off St Andrew's Street, down a short passage next to St Andrew’s Street Baptist Church.
 The hall is upstairs, at the back of the building.
 If you arrive late, you may need to ring the bell and wait for someone to come down and let you in.

 How much?